42Kmi/LagDrop/README.md

 This guide uses DD-WRT as reference and assumes that you are familiar with DD-WRT or similar firmware.
 Do the equivalent of whatever custom firmware is on your router.

-***This is not intended or expected to harm your router, however, 42Kmi bears no responsibility for any damages that may occur.***
+***LagDrop is not intended or expected to harm your router, however, 42Kmi bears no responsibility for any damages that may occur.***
+***LagDrop is only intended to be used for automated lag-based peer blocking/filtering.
+Any use of, or modification to, LagDrop outside of its original intended scope is prohibited.***

 1. Go to the DD-WRT web interface.
 Go “Services” and find “Static Leases.”
 Click Add.